-How long it takes to review a contract depends on the length of the contract, the detail involved, and the lawyer’s own caseload and schedule.
+How long it takes to review a contract depends on the length of the contract, the details involved, and the lawyer’s caseload and schedule.

-If you have a certain deadline for your contract, you should make your contract review lawyer aware of that deadline and ask if they are able to meet it before hiring them.
+If you have a certain deadline for your contract, you should make your contract review lawyer aware of that deadline and ask if they can meet it before hiring them.

-In most cases, you’ll have a short period of time to review any contract before you are required to sign or turn-down the offer.
+In most cases, you’ll have a short period to review any contract before you are required to sign or turn-down the offer.

-Most lawyers are aware of the timeframe and work within it to make sure your contract review services are complete on time.
+Most lawyers are aware of the timeframe and work within it to make sure your contract review services are completed on time.

 How to Find a Lawyer to Review My Contract?

-To find a lawyer to review your contract could lead to an endless internet search that takes hours as you review website and website and ask for quote after quote.
+Finding a lawyer to review your contract could lead to an endless internet search that takes hours as you review a large number of websites and ask for a quote after quote.